AtsushiSakai/PythonRobotics/README.md

 A small PR like bug fix is welcome.

-If your PR is merged multiple time, I will add your account the Author list.
+If your PR is merged multiple times, I will add your account to the Author list.

 # Authors

 - [Atsushi Sakai](https://github.com/AtsushiSakai/) ([@Atsushi_twi](https://twitter.com/Atsushi_twi))

 - [Daniel Ingram](https://github.com/daniel-s-ingram)